Vauxhall Adam review - stylish, but is it fun?

 The Adam is Vauxhall’s entry into the wilfully stylish city car market, a lucrative sector for automotive sales where models like the Fiat 500 and MINI are considered.
 Vauxhall claims there are a million possibilities when specifying the Adam, something we can easily believe despite the current lack of either a diesel or automatic option, but while it will appeal to the aesthetes of this world the chassis lacks dynamism – and, criminally for a city car, the Adam can have an uncomfortable, clunky ride if you opt for a model with sports suspension and 18-inch alloys.
 We’d have to say both the Fiat and the MINI are more appealing packages for trendy urbanites.

-Unlike other Adams, most notably the Grand Slam, the Rocks manages to filter out large lumps and bumps in the road to the benefit of its occupants.
-The Rocks comes with the choice of three engines, the superb 1.0 EcoTec among them, and for a £1,000 premium buyers can add an electrically operated folding canvas roof.
+Unlike other Adams, most notably the sporty Adam S, the Rocks manages to filter out large lumps and bumps in the road to the benefit of its occupants.
+The Rocks comes with the choice of three engines, the superb 1.0 EcoTec among them, and for a £750 (on the 1.2) to £995 premium buyers can add an electrically operated folding canvas roof.
 Although then you end up with a car called the Adam Rocks Air, which is almost as cringe-worthy nomenclature as some of the Adam’s colours…

 Performance and 0-60mph time > The introduction of turbocharged engines has finally given the Adam competitive performance.
 Turbocharged Adam S is quickest, at 8.5 seconds to 62mph.
 Read more about the Adam's performance here.

 Engine and gearbox > Naturally-aspirated 1.2 and 1.4-litre units aren't worth looking at.
 1.0 and 1.4 turbos are much better.
 Easytronic automated manual is the only auto option.
 Read more about the Adam's engines and gearboxes here.